Manchurian hare: Conservation

-The Manchurian hare has a wide range and is present in a number of reserves.
-Its chief threat is the degradation of its forest habitat and the consequent spread of the tolai hare (Lepus tolai) which breeds prolifically and with which it is unable to compete.
-Its present population size and population trend are unknown, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+The Manchurian hare has a wide range and is present in a number of nature reserves, all of which are within China.
+It is threatened by the degradation of its forest habitat and the consequent spread of the Tolai hare, which replaces it in these cleared areas.
+Its present population size and population trend are unknown, but densities may be as high as 55 individuals per 100 ha.
+The International Union for Conservation of Nature has assessed its conservation status as being of least concern; this same status is given in a regional assessment of the species in China.